 What is a Tintype?

-Wet collodion photography, better known as "tintype" photography began in the 1860s.
+Wet collodion photography, better known as "tintypes" began in the 1860s.
 The wet collodion method had a faster processing time than earlier photographic processes rendering an image within minutes as opposed to hours in the past.
-"Tintypes" became very popular during the Civil War because it was a fast and inexpensive way for people to have a photo of their loved ones taken before they went off to battle.
+Tintypes became very popular during the Civil War because it was a quicker and less expensive way for people to have a photo of their loved ones taken before they went off to battle.
 Today, Paige uses the same chemical processes as the Civil War era photographers.
 She works with highly toxic chemicals such as ether, cadmium bromide, and silver nitrate; without proper handling of these chemicals the outcome could be fatal.
 Paige uses an authentic camera from the 19th century.
-The only difference between Paige’s process and the photographers in the 1860s is that she uses contemporary studio lighting instead of gunpowder.
 Compared to modern photography there is a certain grit about the aesthetic of a wet collodion photograph that the camera and chemicals are able to draw out of the subject.
 In the past people called tintypes "soul photos" and it is easy to understand why.

 About the Artist